Cantex Mine Development (CVE:CD) Trading 24.1% Higher – Still a Buy?

 Cantex Mine Development Corp.
-(CVE:CD – Get Free Report) shot up 24.1% during trading on Saturday .
+(CVE:CD – Get Free Report)’s stock price was up 24.1% during trading on Saturday .
 The company traded as high as C$0.21 and last traded at C$0.18.
-320,105 shares were traded during trading, an increase of 179% from the average session volume of 114,811 shares.
+Approximately 320,105 shares changed hands during trading, an increase of 179% from the average daily volume of 114,811 shares.
 The stock had previously closed at C$0.15.

 Cantex Mine Development Company Profile